 - Currently works full-time and/or has several years of experience in the workforce

 - Is a transfer or pathways student

-Given the extra responsibilities many mature students carry, it’s valuable to know what support is available that may help ease the burden of a heavy mental load.
-Here at Ontario Tech University, the Student Life office offers orientation programs for mature, transfer and pathways students.
+Given the extra responsibilities many mature students often carry, it’s valuable to know what support is available to you that may help ease the burden of balancing everything on your plate.

-They also offer assistance wihttps://itsc.ontariotechu.ca/tele/index.phpth studying, writing and citations.
-Learning how to properly cite is very helpful especially if you are entering into the second or third year of a university program (often the case if you have transfer credits).
+You can also get support with studying, writing and citing.
+Learning how to properly cite is very crucial, especially if you're entering into the second or third year of a university program—which is often the case if you have transfer credits.

-While being a mature student can sometimes be overwhelming, understanding and utilizing resources and support systems can make a huge difference in student success and overall experience.
+While being a mature student can sometimes be overwhelming, understanding and utilizing our resources and support systems can make a huge difference in your success and overall experience.

 Thinking of becoming a transfer student at our university and want to learn more about our programs?